Updated March 22, 2023

 - The trees are flexible.
 This allows subtrees to be relocated with minimal effort.

-So here in this article, we have seen what is tree structure, what are different types of trees in data structure and its benefits.
+Here in this article, we have seen what a tree structure is, different types of trees in a data structure, and its benefits.
 I hope you got an idea of some of the common trees in the structure of the data.

 This is a guide to Types of Trees in Data Structure.
 Here we discuss the basic concept with 6 types of Trees in Data Structure along with advantages.
 You can also go through our other related articles to learn more –